OpenPPG v3.1 and v3.2 Manual

 When flying with only 2 bonka batteries, batteries may overheat.
 It is suggested to fly with a minimum of 4 bonka batteries (or equivalent).

-When flying with 2 batteries it drains a lot of current from the two packs.
-Flying with 4 batteries will drain 2 times less current (amps) from each pack, resulting in less heat generated at the battery pack level and the connections.
+When flying with 2 batteries it drains a lot of current (amps) from the two packs.
+Flying with 4 batteries will drain at half the rate from each pack, resulting in less heat generated at the battery pack level and the connections.

 Please add links to all OpenPPG related videos below.